ICC Anti Racism Regulation

 17. No person, unless authorised in advance by the Chief Executive of the Club may bring into the Ground any dangerous weapon, firework, explosive material, smoke canister, incendiary device, flare, klaxon, megaphone, compressed air or gas operated horn, whistle, drum or other musical instrument or any other object which may be considered by a steward to be offensive, disruptive, dangerous or otherwise likely to infringe on the safety or security of anyone inside the Ground.

-18. It is not permissible for anyone to smoke tobacco or anything which contains tobacco in any area of the Ground which provides a view of the playing area.
-It is not permissible for anyone to smoke tobacco or anything which contains tobacco in any building or inside any temporary structure or beneath any fully or partially covered concourse to the rear of any building.
+18. It is not permissible for anyone to smoke tobacco, anything which contains tobacco, or any electronic cigarette in any area of the Ground which provides a view of the playing area.
+It is not permissible for anyone to smoke tobacco, anything which contains tobacco, or any electronic cigarette in any building or inside any temporary structure or beneath any fully or partially covered concourse to the rear of any building.

 STEWARDS, SECURITY STAFF AND POLICE OFFICERS ARE AUTHORISED TO REMOVE FROM THE GROUND ANYONE CONTRAVENING THESE REGULATIONS.